 Fax number: (217)523-2648

-Contact the office of the Clerk of the Circuit Court of Cook County to obtain information on how to obtain these Cook County public records and the fees related.
+Contact the Office of the Clerk of the Circuit Court to obtain information on how to obtain these Cook County public records and related fees.

-Obtaining Copies of Marriage Certificates Through the Cook County Clerk’s Office
+Requesting Copies of Marriage Certificates via the Cook County Clerk’s Office

-For marriages that took place in Cook County, the Cook County Clerk’s Office is the official record custodian for marriages, civil unions and domestic partnerships.5 There are 3 types of certificates that can be requested:
+For marriages that took place in the county, the Cook County Clerk’s Office is the official record custodian for marriages, civil unions and domestic partnerships.
+There are 3 types of certificates that can be requested:

 Ordering Standard Certificates